 1. Choose keywords with a high search volume

 Evergreen content is costly to produce.
 It requires significant resources in research and writing time that must be justified by targeting a keyword that can potentially deliver a high amount of organic traffic.

 To do that, you need to use a tool that can provide you with the search estimates for each keyword.
 You can use Ahrefs, or if you want a free alternative, you can use Google Trends or Keywords Everywhere.

 For example, for the “what is meditation” keyword, here’s the result from Keywords Everywhere:

 You’d have to decide, based on your experience, what constitutes an appropriate high search volume for your content.

-Stable or upward search trend
+2. Look for keywords with a stable or upward search trend

-Even if your keyword has a high search volume, you need to look at the bigger picture, to see how that search volume is evolving over time.
+Even if your keyword has a high search volume, you need to look at the big picture to see how that search volume is evolving over time.
 If it’s trending downwards, even if you are able to position your content in the top positions of the SERP, you will get less and less traffic over time.
 It’s not a good investment of your time and resources to produce content for such a keyword.